Hemie143/zenossdevdoc/docs/simple_zenpacks.rst

 Creation
 ========

-* Created from GUI, under ADVANCED -> Settings -> ZenPacks -> Create a ZenPack
+* Created from GUI, under ADVANCED -> Settings -> ZenPacks -> Create a ZenPack.
+The ZenPack is automatically in development mode.
 * Using the Zenoss Gui: "Add to ZenPack"
-* Items:
+* Objects:
     * Device Classes
     * Event Classes
     * Event Mappings